The Republic of Mauritius is an island nation off the southeast coast of the African continent in the southwest Indian Ocean.

 Mauritius, with an area is 2040 km2 and Port Louis as the capital, is a member of the Southern African Development Community, the Common Market for Eastern and Southern Africa, the African Union, La Francophonie and the Commonwealth of Nations.

-Forming a company in Mauritius is a simple, straightforward process regardless of whether you choose a GBC1 Company (a Resident Company) or a GBC2 (an Offshore Company).
-If correctly structured a Mauritius Company is an efficient, low-cost, legally tax efficient entity in which to conduct business.
-There are a number of benefits attached to incorporating a GBC1 and GBC2 company in Mauritius.
+Forming an Authorised Company in Mauritius, formerly known as GBC2, is a simple, straightforward process.
+If correctly structured a Mauritius Authorised Company is an efficient, low-cost, legally tax efficient entity in which to conduct business.
+There are a number of benefits attached to incorporating an Authorised Company in Mauritius.

-GBC2 Companies are private entities that conduct business outside Mauritius; a GBC2 Company is not allowed to conduct business in Mauritius.
-Confidentiality is a major benefit to a GBC2 and the identity of the beneficial owner can remain largely confidential.
-A GBC2 is a good structure for holding and managing private assets.
+Authorised Companies are private entities that conduct business outside Mauritius; an Authorised Company is not allowed to conduct business in Mauritius.
+Confidentiality is a major benefit to an Authorised Company and the identity of the beneficial owner can remain largely confidential.
+An Authorised Company is a good structure for holding and managing private assets, and international trade.

 – Highest level of privacy protection;